wp-plugins/genesis-translations/readme.txt

 == Frequently Asked Questions ==

-= How can I see my language added to this plugin?
+= How can I see my language added to this plugin? =

 [Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

 = Can I make a suggestion =

 You most certainly can.
 [Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

+= Where can I find the list of languages being worked on? =

+Visit the [StudioPress GlotPress installation](http://translate.studiopress.com/projects/genesis-framework/genesis-17 "GlotPress installation") to see the complete list of languages being worked on.

 == Screenshots ==